 What is the treatment for dogs losing their teeth?

 All treatments depend on the cause behind your dog’s missing teeth.
 The vet will recommend the best solution for your furry friend.
-But these can include anything from teeth cleaning for mild cases of periodontal disease to canals canal treatment and a technique called root planing for more severe disease.
+But these can include anything from teeth cleaning for mild cases of periodontal disease to canals canal treatment and a technique called root planning for more severe disease.

 Can I prevent my dog from losing its teeth?